I will be at Ledyard Charter School all day (9:00AM - 3:00PM) Thursdays starting 14 May 2020.

 Math & Sciences Teacher

-Mr. Leavitt starts his second year with Ledyard Charter School and his eighteenth year of teaching.
+Mr. Leavitt is in his second year with Ledyard Charter School and his eighteenth year of teaching.

 Mr. Leavitt's STEM class completes a paper tower challenge